zy0n/zyb0t-releases/ez-MM-SPOT_README.md

   - This will keep a spread of pair.atr * EUCA_SPREAD between your last order and your next.

 # "EUCA_EXPIRES"
-### **REQUIRED if using EUCAMODE** This givea an expiration timer to EUCAYMODE, it allows buying to resume 'below your last sell rate' after EUCA_EXPIRES hours.
+### **REQUIRED if using EUCAMODE** This givea an expiration timer to EUCAMODE, it allows buying to resume 'below your last sell rate' after EUCA_EXPIRES hours.
 - Value Type: `Number`
 - Example Value: `"EUCA_EXPIRES": 2.3`
 -----------